EnMaga/LANDSAT_LST_Agro-Anomaies/README.md

 - Risk_maps_analysis.py: This script is used for creating risk maps (percentile and deviation from p50) based on the combination of satellite-derived LST and agronomic data.

 - Required_packages.txt: Required packages and dependencies that must be installed.

+- DummyData.csv and DummyData2.csv: Are example of the structure for the table used for the data analysis and visualisation.